Connect with us

 Overwatch 2 Season 4 Ranked changes

-The first of these is that players will now be shown exactly where they are ranked within an SR tier after leveling up, offering a much better idea of how close they are to slipping back down.
+Moreover, Overwatch 2 Season 4 will show players exactly where they are ranked within an SR tier after leveling up, offering a much better idea of how close they are to slipping back down.

 Another major addition that could be included is harsher penalties for those who leave Ranked matches early.
 At the moment, anyone who quits mid-game receives a 75% experience cut and can be banned from joining new matches for a certain length of time.